josemaureirab/Iris-Synthetic-GAN/README.md

 ## Dataset

-For this paper, and for all GAN methods implemented, the GFI-UND database was used [Download Here](https://cvrl.nd.edu/projects/data/the-gender-from-iris-dataset-nd-gfi).
+For this paper, and for all GAN methods implemented, the GFI-UND database was used ([Download Here](https://cvrl.nd.edu/projects/data/the-gender-from-iris-dataset-nd-gfi)).
 This database is organized in 3,000 NIR periocular Iris images with a resolution of 640 × 480, captured with an LG-4000 capture device.

 ### Example of synthetic image with size of 250x250 pixels generated using StyleGAN2: